talwrii/obsidian-header-navigation/README.md

 This plugin lets you quickly navigate between headers and fold them.
 It provides a command to toggle folding of a header.

-It is a third party plugin and has no affiliation with obsidian.
+It is a third party plugin and has no affiliation with Obsidian.

 # Installation
 This plugin should be available through obsidian community plugins.